 Any person, age 16–64, entering any designated fee area on state-managed WMAs and PFAs must possess a valid GORP.
 Persons who possess a valid 3-day hunting & fishing, WMA, Lifetime, Sportsman’s, or Honorary license are exempt from this requirement.
 Designated fee areas are marked with the posting of a sign at the site or area entrance.

 Reciprocal Agreements for Bordering States

 Georgia DNR has Agreements with Alabama, Florida, North Carolina, and South Carolina allowing holders of Georgia fishing licenses to fish in the waters covered without obtaining a fishing license from the bordering state.
-See Agreements with Bordering States.
+See Agreements for Bordering States.

 Mountain Trout Licenses